bebraw/cv/cv.md

 The second edition of React Finland in 2019 was even a greater success and it reached 400 attendees while gaining highly favorable feedback.
 The event was a major step for the brand and overall execution of the event was on a good level.
 As a director, I was responsible for the overall planning, certain technical bits (asset generator, site), and marketing (content marketing supported by other initiatives).

-The third edition of React Finland in 2020 has been full of challenges due to the ongoing pandemic and it has taught a lot about crisis messaging and management while forcing the team to cope with the shifting business environment.
+The third edition of React Finland in 2020 was full of challenges due to the ongoing pandemic and it taught me a lot about crisis messaging and management while forcing the team to cope with the shifting business environment.
+We ran the conference online in 2021 and again live in 2022 before pivoting to Future Frontend in 2023.

 On SurviveJS side, I've focused more on consulting since 2017 due to demand.
 I've listed some of my clients below: